-(4) A Landlord owning Dwelling Units within the City of Portland, may refuse to process the application of an Applicant who has verifiable repeated Rental Agreement violations with this Landlord if the most recent violation occurred within 365 days before the Applicant's submission date.
+(4) A Landlord owning Dwelling Units within the City of Portland, may refuse to process the application of an Applicant who has verifiable repeated Rental

-(5) A Landlord may refuse to process an application that is materially incomplete, that fails to include information concerning an Applicant's identification, income, or upon which an b.
-Applications Processed from a Waitlist.
+Agreement violations with this Landlord if the most recent violation occurred within 365 days before the Applicant's submission date.

-Applicant has intentionally withheld or misrepresented required information.
+(5) A Landlord may refuse to process an application that is materially incomplete, that fails to include information concerning an Applicant's identification, income, or upon which an Applicant has intentionally withheld or misrepresented required information.